 About Dr. Eckel

-Catherine Eckel, Ph.D., is a licensed psychologist with a private practice in Los Gatos, California.
+Catherine Eckel, Ph.D., is a licensed psychologist with a private practice in the San Francisco Bay Area.
 She provides evaluation, treatment and consultation for children, teens and adults.
 Her general areas of practice include anxiety, depression, managing transitions, learning and school related problems, social and relationship difficulties, stress reduction, and building skills to improve performance in academics, work and athletics.

-Dr. Eckel specializes in the treatment of selective mutism and has served on the Board of Directors for the Selective Mutism Association (www.selectivemutism.org) and is the co-founder of Freedom Camp (www.selectivemutismbayarea.com), an intensive treatment program for children with selective mutism.
-She has presented on selective mutism treatment at several conferences including the Selective Mutism Association and the Anxiety and Depression Association of America annual conferences.
+Dr. Eckel specializes in the treatment of selective mutism.
+She has served on the Board of Directors for the Selective Mutism Association (www.selectivemutism.org) and is the co-founder of Freedom Camp (www.selectivemutismbayarea.com), an intensive treatment program for children with selective mutism.
+She is also certified in Parent Child Interaction Therapy for Selective Mutism (PCIT-SM certified).
+She has presented on selective mutism treatment at professional conferences for organizations such as the Selective Mutism Association and the Anxiety and Depression Association of America.
 In addition, she collaborated with several other experts to develop the Selective Mutism Proficiency Program, an in-depth training for professionals that focuses on the treatment of selective mutism.
 For more information on selective mutism treatment, click here.

 Dr. Eckel consults with parents, teachers and schools in order to develop strategies and treatment plans for children and teens.
 In addition, she provides informational presentations to school districts and professional groups on various aspects of child and teen mental health.
 She also works individually with adults on issues related to anxiety, depression, relationships, transitions, stress reduction, and improvement in academic, work or athletic performance.